Goalkeeping is one of the most complex positions in football, requiring physicality, mental strength, and a highly specialised skill set.

-While every good Goalkeeper must be able to produce a range of different saves, there’s a lot more to Keeping than just technical ability.
-A top Goalkeeper needs to be brave, an excellent communicator, focused, determined, and willing to endure the criticisms and disappointments that come with the job.
-The very best Keepers are not only equipped with the know-how and right mindset — but also the fitness and strength levels required as a footballer.
+While every good goalkeeper must make a range of saves, the role extends far beyond technical ability.
+A top goalkeeper must be brave, an exceptional communicator, focused, determined, and resilient to the criticisms and disappointments that come with the job.
+The best keepers not only possess the know-how and the right mindset but also the fitness and strength needed to excel as professional athletes.

-Here’s what traits and skills make a truly great Goalkeeper — the kinds you’ll find at the very top levels of football.
+Here’s a breakdown of the key traits, skills, and attributes that make a truly great goalkeeper – the kind found at the highest levels of football.

 2. Speed & Agility